owncloud-archive/documentation/admin_manual/configuration/files/external_storage/auth_mechanisms.rst

 Known Limitations
 ~~~~~~~~~~~~~~~~~

-Please be aware that because of the way that credentials are stored in ownCloud, any operations must be performed by the logged-in mount owner, because credentials are not stored anywhere.
+Please be aware that any operations must be performed by the logged-in mount owner, as credentials are not stored anywhere.
-As a result, there are three known limitations.
+As a result, there are three known limitations, for both admin and personal mounts where both have the "log-in credentials, save in session" option.
 These are:

 #.
-Directly sharing the storage or any its sub-folders will fail.
+Directly sharing the storage or any of its sub-folders will fail.
 They will not appear to the recipient, because the mount cannot be set up due to missing credentials.
 #.
 Any background task operating on the storage, such as background scanning.
 #.
-Any :doc:`occ command <../configuration/server/occ_command>` that operates on the storage like occ files:scan will fail.
+Any :doc:`occ command <../configuration/server/occ_command>` that operates on the storage, such as ``occ files:scan``, will fail.

 .. note:: **Enterprise Users Only**

-  The enterprise version has a mode called "Save in DB" where the credentials are saved, encrypted, in the database (via :doc:`the WND app <../../../enterprise/external_storage/windows-network-drive_configuration>`).
-In this mode, all of the above operations can work.
+  The enterprise version has a mode called "Save in DB" where the credentials are saved, in encrypted form, in the database (via :doc:`the WND app <../../../enterprise/external_storage/windows-network-drive_configuration>`).
+In this mode, all of the above operations work.

 Public-key Mechanisms
 ---------------------